 Hosting a casual cheese tasting party in place of a sit-down meal is a relaxed and fun way to entertain.
 Well-planned pairings of cold meats, cheeses, condiments and beverages set the scene for a memorable get-together that’s easy on the host and hostess.

-3 Cheeses: Perfectly Paired With Charcuterie & Wine
+Perfectly Paired: Cheese, Charcuterie & Wine

 For this assortment we’ve chosen a trio of cheeses from different parts of the world and paired them with complementing cold meats and condiments.
 The ingredients we’ve featured should be easy to find at your local grocer and we’ve included a couple of easy recipes to give your party that homemade touch.

 Jarlsberg is a cow’s milk cheese from Norway.
 It has a slightly sweet, nutty flavor and smooth texture.